zptr1/stck/doc/REFERENCE.md

 if 2 2 eq do
   // 2 equals 2
 else
-  // the laws of the universe no longer work end
+  // oops, the laws of the universe no longer work end
 ```